edespino/cloudberry-site/docs/sql-stmts/create-collation.md

 Use [DROP COLLATION](/docs/sql-stmts/drop-collation.md) to remove user-defined collations.

-See [Collation Support](https://www.postgresql.org/docs/12/collation.html) in the PostgreSQL documentation for more information about collation support in Cloudberry Database.
+See [Collation Support](https://www.postgresql.org/docs/12/collation.html) in the PostgreSQL documentation for more information about collation support in Apache Cloudberry.

 When using the `libc` collation provider, the, locale must be applicable to the current database encoding.
 See [CREATE DATABASE](/docs/sql-stmts/create-database.md) for the precise rules.